 2. Read the manufacturer’s guide

 When the boxes arrive, make sure that the shipment includes an installation guide.
 Once you locate it, read it carefully before doing anything else.
-Among all the additional valuable information in the guide, it will also detail the installation method or methods the manufacturer recommends and if there are any situations in which the manufacturer doesn’t recommend installation.
+Among all the additional valuable information in the guide, it will also detail the installation method or methods the manufacturer recommends and the situations in which the manufacturer doesn’t recommend installation.
 For example, a manufacturer may recommend using engineered eucalyptus flooring in basements, but not solid or strand woven.
 Not adhering to these guidelines may void the warranty, which could be expensive for you if something goes wrong.
 For example, if you find that you have ordered the wrong kind of eucalyptus, you should contact your supplier without delay.
 If everything seems to be in order, then you are ready to begin the installation.

 3. Check the eucalyptus

 The first step is to open up all of the boxes of eucalyptus planks and inspect the planks for damage.
 While the eucalyptus flooring manufacturer should have taken every effort to protect the planks during shipping, mistakes do happen.
 If you find any damaged planks, don’t use them.
 Instead, look up the manufacturer’s return policy and make sure to follow the instructions to get a replacement or your money back.

 4. Set your climate control

 Before you install your eucalyptus flooring, you should ensure that you maintain the room at constant temperature and humidity for at least a week.
 Most manufacturers recommend a temperature of 60-80° F and a humidity of 40-60%, (allowing for the local conditions).
 Please double check your installation guide.